-- Enduro Sponsor will convey to the trust the Net Profits Interest effective as of May 1, 2011 in exchange for [] trust units in the aggregate, representing all of the outstanding trust units of the trust. - Enduro Sponsor will sell [] trust units offered hereby, representing an []% interest in the trust.
-Enduro Sponsor will also make available during the 30-day option period up to [] trust units for the underwriters to purchase at the initial offering price to cover over-allotments.
-Enduro Sponsor intends to use the proceeds of the offering as disclosed under "Use of Proceeds."
+- Enduro Sponsor will convey to the trust the Net Profits Interest effective as of April 1, 2011 in exchange for representing all of the outstanding trust units of the trust. - Enduro Sponsor will sell trust units offered hereby, representing an % interest in the trust.
+Enduro Sponsor will also make available during the 30-day option period up to intends to use the proceeds of the offering as disclosed under "Use of Proceeds." - Enduro Sponsor and the trust will enter into an administrative services agreement which will define the services Enduro Sponsor will provide to the trust on an ongoing basis as well as its compensation therefor.
+Please read "The Trust."